-The Compugen Share Option Plan (2000), or the "2000 Option Plan," enabled granting options for up to an aggregate of 10,191,511 ordinary shares of the Company to our and our subsidiaries' employees, directors and consultants.
-No further options are being granted under this plan following a July 25, 2010 decision of our Board of Directors which resolved to cancel the 2000 Option Plan.
-As of December 31, 2018, options to purchase 753,249 ordinary shares at a weighted average exercise price of approximately \$3.87 per share were outstanding (i.e., were granted but not canceled, expired or exercised) under the 2000 Option Plan.
-Options to purchase 6,775,775 ordinary shares under the 2000 Option Plan have previously been exercised at a weighted average exercise price of approximately \$2.58.
+The Compugen Share Option Plan (2000), or the 2000 Option Plan, enabled granting options for up to an aggregate of 10,191,511 ordinary shares of the Company to our and our subsidiaries' employees, directors and consultants.
+No further options are being granted under this plan following a July 25, 2010 decision of our board of directors which resolved to cancel the 2000 Option Plan.
+As of December 31, 2019, options to purchase 271,750 ordinary shares at a weighted average exercise price of approximately \$4.14 per share were outstanding (i.e., were granted but not canceled, expired or exercised) under the 2000 Option Plan.
+Options to purchase 7,224,609 ordinary shares under the 2000 Option Plan have previously been exercised through December 31, 2019 at a weighted average exercise price of approximately \$2.65.
+As of December 31, 2019, outstanding options granted by the Company pursuant to this plan expire between February 2020 and July 2020 (subject to terms of the plan).